 After two years of entirely virtual meetings, this IGF, now in its 27th year, switched to an in-person format.
 It was an inspirational example of how embracing collaborations and innovation can impact the future of sustainable energy.

 Forty startups competed in a pitch competition in front of an investor-dominated panel of judges, and the winners emerged at the top.
-These innovators were chosen by the IGF earlier in 2022 from a pool of 157 candidates.
+The IGF chose these innovators earlier in 2022 from a pool of 157 candidates.

 “Bringing economically viable cleantech solutions to market is a contact sport.
 Watching all the investors and startup companies make those needed connections again in person was incredible.
 Our theme of ‘Better Together’ was really realized in this event.
 We need each other to foster business success and push the boundaries of technology.”NREL Innovation and Entrepreneurship Center Director Trish Cozart